walterlv/ERMail/README.md

 [zh-chs]: /README.zh-chs.md
 [zh-cht]: /README.zh-cht.md

-# Assemble Mailing
+# ER Mail

-Assemble Mailing is an e-mail client that can help you to assemble related emails into an aggregated view so that there is no need for you to click open them one by one.
+ER Mail is an e-mail client that can help you to assemble related emails into an aggregated view so that there is no need for you to click open them one by one.

 ## Getting started